 The Company expects to meet its future internal liquidity and working capital needs, and maintain or replace its equipment fleet through capital expenditure purchases and major repairs, from funds generated by our operating activities for at least the next 12 months.
-The Company believes that our cash position and available borrowings together with cash flow from our operations is adequate for general business requirements and to service its debt.
+The Company believes that its cash position and available borrowings together with cash flow from our operations is adequate for general business requirements and to service its debt.
+The Company was in compliance with all financial covenants as of September 30, 2019.